[Updated September 2020] Inside Scoop: 16 Things You Need to Know About Living in Vancouver

 10. Vancouver’s Downtown Eastside

 One of Canada’s poorest postal codes sits at the edge of its downtown core.
 Known as the Downtown Eastside (DTES), it is best to know what to expect before wandering into this ‘hood (East Hastings from Carrall to Gore).
-Here you will be exposed to some of the deepest poverty and addiction issues anywhere; however, there is still a strong sense of community amongst inhabitants and a very little danger to people passing through.
+Here you will be exposed to some of the deepest poverty and addiction issues anywhere; however, there is still a strong sense of community amongst inhabitants and very little danger to people passing through.

 11. You are not made of sugar so don’t let the rain stop you!

 Vancouver is situated in a wet corner of the world so Vancouverites have just learned to deal and make the most of it.
 In fact, it is the rain that is responsible for much of Vancouver’s lush beauty.
 Plus, it makes those gorgeous summer days that much more exciting!

 12. Wages are distinctly average